0xvashishth/mern-starter/README.md

 - Make components and make ready the frontend part of the project saperately.

-#### Now we will connect backend with frontedn
+#### Now we will connect backend with frontend

-- we need to install cors in our back-end (server-side) project. run `npm install cors` in baackend project.
+- we need to install cors in our back-end (server-side) project. run `npm install cors` in backend project.
--
+- now start the `npm start` in frontend and `npm run app` in backaend.
+It should Work!!